 OUR COMMITMENT TO EQUITY

-The Los Angeles Food Policy Council is committed to upholding values of equity, diversity and inclusivity at every level of our work.
-Our dedication to equity means consistently affirming that each individual has the inalienable right to thrive, feel safe, and freely express themselves regardless of their identity, affiliation or background.
-We celebrate diversity, recognizing the unique contributions that each individual and organization brings to LAFPC spaces as we aim to cultivate environments that honor and respect the various perspectives, ethnicities, genders, identities, classes, sexual orientations, ages and abilities represented.
-In practice, we have established standards for inclusivity within our organization and network spaces to ensure that every stakeholder feels empowered to engage, participate and contribute in a meaningful and dignified way.
+The Los Angeles Food Policy Council is committed to upholding values of equity, diversity and inclusion at every level of our work.
+We define equity as fair outcomes and opportunities for all, achieved by assessing disparities and redressing them through targeted actions.* We believe that each individual has the inalienable right to health, economic opportunity, safety, and free expression regardless of their race, gender, identity, ability, class, age, sexual orientation, affiliation or background.
+In practice, we have established standards for equity, diversity and inclusivity within our organization and network spaces to ensure that every stakeholder feels empowered to engage, participate and contribute in a meaningful and dignified way.
 We are committed to building on these standards with our stakeholders, knowing that the work of advancing equity is ever evolving.